anahitasocial/anahita/docs/installation-aws-ec2.md

 - username
 - password

+You can test the database connection from your server using the following command:

+`mysql -h <endpoint> -P <port> -u <username> -p`

+Enter password and then you can use standard MySQL commands to interact with the database.
+Once you managed to connect successfully, you can exit.

 Now, proceed with installing Anahita in the `var/www/` clone Anahita from your Anahita project repo, or the Anahita main repository:

 `git clone git@github.com:<your-anahita-project-repo-on-github>/<your-anahita-project-name>.git`